astonhaycock/CS-4307-Final/README.md

 ## Sample Queries:
 - Optimal path to graduate with you degree
-- Finding bottlenecks(classes that hold people back)
+- Finding bottlenecks(classes that hold people back) link to the prerequisites
 - classes that transfer over from major to major
 - distance between all of your classes you have to walk (building to building)
 - student availability where they put in a time in the front end when the student can take classes and returns the classes you can take on those days

+##Web App:
+- Graph of student classes with the prerequisites branches out
+- Student will be able to input their availability
+- Page explaining show the query text
+- daily distance walking for classes
+- Displaying our queries to the user
+- bottleneck display
 ---